 The lineup is seriously unbelievable.
 I don’t think a single smash fan out there ever expected it to become what it is now.
 You’ve got Sonic the Hedgehog, Pac-Man, the inklings from Splatoon, Banjo & Kazooie, and even Steve & Alex from the best-selling game of all time, Minecraft.
 Make a note, however, that some of the characters I am talking about are available only via paid DLC.
 That is totally acceptable in my opinion as the game launched with the biggest roster in the series along with a wealth of other content.
 At the time I am writing this, Smash Ultimate has already been on the market for 2 years and they are still continuing to add new characters.

 Spirits are what make up the single player campaign in this game, known as World of Light.
 Although not as good as the Subspace Emissary from Super Smash Bros.
 Brawl, it is easily even better than it needed to be and took me nearly 20 hours to beat.
-In this mode, you travel through different worlds engaging in spirit battles, which are essentially characters/objects from game series that didn’t make it as full-blown fighters but inhabit the fighters who did make it into the roster.
+In this mode, you travel through different worlds engaging in spirit battles, which are essentially characters/objects from game series that didn’t make it as full-blown fighters but inhabit (possess) the fighters who did make it into the roster.
 Each spirit battle has tweaked the enemy fighter to behave closer to how the spirits that inhabit them acted in their original games.
-For example, a dragon character that was well-known for breathing fire from their respective game would most likely inhabit charizard, who is on the roster, and that charizard would use its fire-breathing move much more often than a regular charizard CPU would do.
+For example, a dragon character that was well-known for breathing fire from their respective game would most likely inhabit Charizard, who is on the roster, and that Charizard would use its fire-breathing move much more often than a regular Charizard CPU would do.
 There are several hundred, if not even more, battles like these in the game.
 Once you have “rescued” the spirit (won the battle) they are deposited into an ever-growing inventory of spirits that have special powers that can be equipped and used throughout the campaign.

 Oh, yea, there are also boss battles that use unique models and characters (not spirits) made specifically for the campaign.
 And they are awesome!